Panoramas from .e57 Files

 NavVis IVION supports importing cube map images in the pinhole representation.
 If an .e57 file contains embedded panorama images, NavVis IVION extracts these images and converts them to equirectangular images.

-Each successfully extracted panorama will correspond to a Location marker in NavVis IVION.
+Each successfully extracted panorama will correspond to a in NavVis IVION.

 If an .e57 file does not contain embedded panorama images, NavVis IVION tries to reconstruct panoramas for every scan location listed in the file.